-Parents as Partners is a safe space for couples and co-parents to work out how to move forward if things have been difficult.
+Parents as Partners provides a safe space for couples and co-parents to work out how to move forward if things have been difficult.
 It is a free programme that looks at the whole family, not just the relationship between parents and their children.
-The free sessions are led by trained group workers who work with both parents to foster long lasting change.
+The free sessions are led by trained group workers who work with both parents to foster long-lasting change.
 Both parents are involved in sessions, and the group is always led by a male and female pair of trained workers.

 What can I expect?

-You and your child's other parent will attend sessions with other parents.
-In this time you will be working on your relationship, yourself, exploring family patterns, as well as improving your parenting skills and helping your child succeed.
-Free child care is available on site.
+You and your child's other parent will attend sessions along with a small number of other parents.
+Over the course of the programme you will be working on your relationship and yourself, exploring family patterns, as well as improving your parenting skills and helping your child succeed.
+Free childcare is available on-site.

 Sessions include a mix of creative activities, video clips and discussions, input from the group leaders and space to talk about the things that are important for you.
 The group is a safe space to explore things that might be difficult and sad, as well as a space for lively discussion, fun and meeting other people who might be going through similar situations.